Kiana Ledé: Career

 In 2016, Ledé was cast in the series regular role as Zoe Vaughn on the second season of MTV's Scream.
 In 2018, she also accepted a lead role alongside Joseph Simmons of Run-DMC in the Netflix original series All About The Washingtons.
-The series was cancelled after only one season.
+Despite the actress' raving reviews, the series was cancelled after only one season.

 Following her departure from RCA Records, Ledé signed with Republic Records after her rendition of Drake's "Hotline Bling" helped gain their attention.
 She would later release her debut EP Selfless in July 2018.
-The EP includes her breakout single "Ex", which became her first entry to the Billboard charts, peaking at number 9 on the US R&B Songs charts and at number 1 in several countries.
+The EP includes her breakout single "Ex", which became her first entry to the Billboard charts, peaking at number 9 on the US R&B Songs charts.
 It has earned platinum status from the RIAA as of June 2020.
-To promote Selfess, she served as opening act with Ro James on Jessie J's R.O.S.E.
+To promote Selfless, she served as opening act with Ro James on Jessie J's R.O.S.E.
 Tour.
-She and Lucky Daye also opened up for the Ella Mai The Debut Tour at Brooklyn Steel in New York on March 12, 2019.
+She and Lucky Daye also opened up for the Ella Mai The Debut Tour in 2019.

 Ledé's second studio EP, Myself, was released in June 2019, and included the single "Bouncin" featuring rapper Offset, which peaked within the top 30 of Billboards rhythmic airplay chart.
 She would also embark on her first headlining tour that same year.

-Stand-alone singles "Title" and "Easy Breezy" would build momentum for her debut album, which Ledé had been working on for some time.
-Her highly anticipated 17-track debut album, titled Kiki was released on April 3, 2020, which debuted at number 30 on the Billboard 200.
+Standalone singles "Title" and "Easy Breezy" would build momentum for her debut album, which Ledé had been working on for some time.
+Her highly anticipated 17-track debut album, titled KIKI was released on April 3, 2020, which debuted at number 30 on the Billboard 200.
 The album features guest appearances from R&B stars Ari Lennox, 6LACK and more.
 The lead single "Mad at Me" interpolates Outkast's 2000 hit song "So Fresh, So Clean".

-A tour was planned starting in Europe, but it was eventually postponed to 2021 due to the COVID-19 pandemic.
-She is currently scheduled to perform across Europe on May 23.

 Ledé would later make a few guest appearances on tracks with Usher, Queen Naija and others.
-She released the deluxe edition of Kiki on October 23, including seven bonus tracks.
-In 2021, Ledé was featured on the first all-female compilation album, Big Femme Energy Volume 1, with her track "Cut 'Em Off".
+She released the deluxe edition of KIKI on October 23, including seven bonus tracks.
+In 2021, she was featured on the first all-female compilation album, Big Femme Energy Volume 1, with her track "Cut 'Em Off".

+On January 7, 2023, Ledé released a mixtape on SoundCloud titled Unfinished.
+She released her second studio album, Grudges, on June 16, 2023.
+She also announced a headlining tour, The Grudges Tour, which took place in September and October 2023.

+She released her third studio album, Cut Ties, on November 1st, 2024 after departing Republic Records.

+Personal life

+Ledé identifies as queer.
+She has bipolar disorder.